 Expecting?
 8 Breastfeeding Myths You Can Ignore

 Friends, distant relatives, that random stranger in the grocery store… Rocking a baby bump means you’ll hear tons of (sometimes unsolicited) advice about new motherhood.
 Time to separate fact from fiction!
-Here, we debunk the most common myths about breastfeeding.
+Here, we debunk the most common breastfeeding myths and misconceptions.

 Myth 1: There’s nothing you can do to prepare ahead of time